“Feed your Neighbor” Food Drive aims to help families in need

 “It’s been a tough couple of years for a lot of people,” says Dan Dubonnet, the Executive Director of Hawks Communications.
 “This year may be more so for many more.
 If you have any means to donate cash or any kind of food items at Costco or Hannaford, please do so.
 There’s a lot of food shelves that are very bear this time of year.”

 Feeding Chittenden will distribute turkeys and fixings throughout November and December.
-If interested in helping officials recommend to reach out the JCEO in Plattsburgh or Feeding Chittenden in Burlington.
+If interested in helping officials recommend reaching out to the JCEO in Plattsburgh or Feeding Chittenden in Burlington.